Zazzyb/zero_day/README.md

-projects using vagrant and pushing to github
+projects using vagrant or oracle virtual box and pushing to github